kusumotonorio/factlog/README.md

 factorial(0, 1).
 factorial(N, F) :- N > 0, N2 is N - 1, factorial(N2, F2), F is F2 * N.
 ```
 Let's think about how to do the same thing with factlog.
-It is mostly the following code, but is surrounded by back quotes where it has not been explained.
+It is mostly the following code, but is surrounded by backquotes where it has not been explained.
 ```
 USE: factlog